Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: DNN Architecture Training

 \subsubsection{Observations}

-: The observations of both (i) the scalar speed, and (ii) the distance dependent velocity limit, were removed.
+: The observations of both (i) the scalar speed, and (ii) the distance-dependent velocity limit, were removed.
 This is due to their non-linear characterization with regard to the system's state space.
 However, the x, y position and velocity features were retained in the agent's observation space.
+It is important to note that the distance-dependent velocity limit can be reintroduced and learned through a post-training process, like the RWA training defined in our work.